Stepan Mamchich

-Biography
+Soviet Crimean and Ukrainian painter, teacher and representative of the Cimmerian Art School.

+Early life and education

-Stepan Mamchich was born in Novopokrovka (Kirovske Raion)|Novopokrovka, village in the North-East Crimea.
-In the second half of the 1920s his family moved to Feodosiya, where Stepan started to attend Art classes in the studio under the Aivazovsky gallery.
-Since 1945 Stepan Mamchich worked at artel «Crimean Artist», where he was copying I. Aivazovsky’s art works on order.
+Stepan Havrylovych Mamchich was born on 14 August 1924 in the village of Novopokrovka (Kirovske Raion)|Novopokrovka in Crimean ASSR.
+In the late 1920s Mamchich's family moved to Feodosia.

-In 1949 he entered 4th year course of Samokysh art college.
-Stepan graduated from this college in 1951 and left to teach in Northern Caucasian village Gisel.
-In 1952 he returned to Feodosiya where he was teaching at the art school founded by Nikolai Barsamov|N. Barsamov.
+From 1937 to 1941, Mamchich studied at the art studio at the Aivazovsky National Art Gallery.
+Mamchich later resumed his studies 1944.

+In 1949, Mamchich left the Aivazovsky National Art Gallery and enrolled at the Crimean Art College named after M. S. Samokysh.
+Studying under Valentyn Danylovych Bernadskyi, Mamchich graduated in 1951.

+Career

+In 1945, Mamchich began working for the artel "Crimean. artist" (Крим. художник), where he copied the artwork of Ivan Aivazovsky.

+In 1951, Mamchich began teaching in Gisel, North Ossetian ASSR (present-day North Ossetia–Alania, Russia).
+Mamchich returned to Feodosia a year later and taught at the Feodosian children's art school until 1954.
+From 1952 until his death in 1974, Mamchich a taught workshops for the Art Fund of the Ukrainian SSR (Художественный фонд УССР).

-In 1954 Stepan moved to Simferopol where he continued to cooperate with artel «Crimean Artist» and later with Art fund of Union of artists.
-In 1962 under recommendation of T.Yablonska he was accepted to the USSR Union of Artists.
+In 1954, Mamchich moved to Simferopol where he continued to cooperate with the artel "Crimean. artist".
+In 1962, under the recommendation of Tetyana Yablonska, Mamchich was accepted to the USSR Union of Artists.

 Works

-Nikolai Barsamov|N. Barsamov had a significant influence on Stepan Mamchich's early art works («View of Feodosiya», 1948; «Feodosiya», 1948).
+Mykola Barsamov, the director of the Aivazovsky National Art Gallery, had a significant influence on Mamchich's early art works («View of Feodosiya», 1948; «Feodosiya», 1948).
 With time realism features of this period transform into romantic realism painting of the second half of the 1950s («Sea of Azov.
 Geese on the Shore», 1960, NAMU).

 Impressionistic and postimpressionistic influence is apparent in his 1960s art works («In Henichesk», 1961; «Yacht Club», 1961; «Fishing Harbor», 1964, SAM; «Southern Bay», 1964).
-Starting with the canvas «Swifts and roofs» (1965, SAM) critics start to identify the appearance of new motives in the Stepan's art works which make him easily related to such Cimmerian Art School|Cimmerian artists as K. Bogaevsky.
+Starting with the canvas «Swifts and roofs» (1965, SAM) critics start to identify the appearance of new motives in the Stepan's art works which make him easily related to such Cimmerian Art School artists as Konstantin Bogaevsky.

 Motives of symbolism deepen in Stepan's works of the second half of the 1960s – beginning of the 1970s, some researchers remark the distinct features of fauvism in the artistic picturesqueness of later period canvases («Fishermen», 1967; «Old Settlement», 1968, SAM; «Old City Roofs», 1969; «Tremontan – northern wind», 1969; «Breath of History», 1973; «Fate.
 Mistletoe Cottonwood», 1973).

-By the mid-1960s Stepan Mamchich elaborated his own author's manner of painting which positions him at grade with older representatives of Cimmerian Art School|Cimmerian school.
+By the mid-1960s Stepan Mamchich elaborated his own author's manner of painting which positions him at grade with older representatives of the Cimmerian Art School.

+Personal life

+In 1951, Mamchich married Vera Demushkina.
+Mamchich is the father of the fashion designer Olga Stepanivna Mamchych (Ольга Степанівна Мамчич; born 1952).

+On 3 April 1974 Mamchich died in Simferopol aged 49.